 For levels A and B, the respective links are:

 I hope that this blog post has given you at least a feel for what this very, very important component of the DELE curriculum is all about.
 Keep an eye on our blog; as indicated, we will be posting new segments in this series that will eventually cover all of the components of the curriculum.

 REQUEST OUR FREE WORKBOOK:

 Please keep in mind our FREE OFFER of our 96-page Workbook #9.2 (DELE / SIELE exam orientation & acing tips) which you can have absolutely gratis and with no obligation, simply be sending us a request via our convenient contact form (just click on the image above).
 This unique free DELE / SIELE exam preparation book covers all aspects relating to the goals, format and curriculum of the DELE system, plus battle-tested tips for preparing yourself to ace the DELE exam.

-Don’t miss out either on our other free offer, which is an exploratory one hour Skype session with myself, in English, explaining the intricacies of these exams and answering your questions – you can make use of these offers with no obligation on you to sign up for coaching.
+Don’t miss out either on our other free offer, which is an exploratory one-hour Skype session with myself, in English, explaining the intricacies of these exams and answering your questions – you can make use of these offers with no obligation on you to eventually sign up for coaching.

 Best of luck with your exam preparation!

 - TESTED ANSWERS to DELE / SIELE / OPI EXAM FAQs